 Hence, in recent years, Israel has been moving further and further to the Right and towards a fascist politics more in line with the founding logic of the state.
 Sure this makes sense.
 A society founded on fascist ideology would seem to logically support a fascist politics.
 So lately the Orthodox, the settlers, and out and out fascists like Avignor Lieberman and Benjamin Netanyahu have become increasingly powerful in the Jewish state.

 Orthodox Jewry is profoundly illiberal, and Jewish fascism would seem to go over well with the Orthodox.
 So the Orthodox play an increasing role in Israeli society.
 In the US, the strong supporters of Israel are increasingly the Orthodox as the secular liberals sit on their hands, close their eyes or put fingers in their ears.
-A recent pro-Israel rally in Washington DC attended by Paul Wolfowitz drew 10,000’s, 70% of them Orthodox.
+A recent pro-Israel rally in Washington DC attended by Paul Wolfowitz drew 10,000’s, 70

 The Jewish Establishment, including punks like Abe Foxman of the ADL, still cheers for Israel nonstop, even as it moves increasingly towards a fascism repellent to most liberal Jews.
 The Establishment deals with this conundrum by denying Israel’s move towards fascism, cheering on the fascists, or redrawing the fascists as democrats.